LOADING

 I believe that if you treat people nicely and let them think big, they will.
 Make them feel like they are part of the company’s success and they will give more.
 Treat them like faceless employees and you will get ones.

 People, even though so different, are essentially the same.
-We all want to love, feel loved/liked, get satisfaction and appreciation at work and in personal life.
+We all want to love, feel loved/liked, and get satisfaction and appreciation at work and in our personal life.

-Things Gen Y shouldn’t do on the interview:
+Things Millennials and Gen Z shouldn’t do during the interview

 Tags: